The Sanskrit Heritage Site

 as a Sanskrit Reader that parses Sanskrit

-into Sanskrit banks of tagged hypertext.
+text under various formats into Sanskrit banks of tagged hypertext.

-Various phonological and morphological tools are also provided,
+Various phonological and morphological tools are also provided.

 Sanskrit Heritage dictionary in book form